qdking/avsys_practices/Java/BankApp/readme.txt

-A small bank app to
+A small bank app based on Servlets to

 - Register a bank account
 - Login into bank account